 Academic Support Center

 The Academic Support Center provides support for all TLU students, houses the campus Collaborative Learning Assistance and Supplemental Instruction programs and provides campus-wide academic workshops, individual academic counseling, and support.
 The Academic Support Center office is located in the Blumberg Memorial Library lower level east.
 The center has achieved certification Levels One and Two through the College Reading and Learning Association’s International Tutor Training Certification Program.
 The Academic Support Center office is located in the Blumberg Memorial Library lower level B14.

 Study Strategies Workshops

 Academic Support offers many study strategies workshops for students each semester and additional workshops can be scheduled for organizations, meetings or classes.
-Available workshop topics include test-taking strategies, time management, memory strategies, writing and citation for research papers, efficient study strategies, dealing with math anxiety, dealing with test anxiety, note-taking and reading texts.
+Available workshop topics include test-taking strategies, time management, memory strategies, efficient study strategies, dealing with math anxiety, dealing with test anxiety, note-taking and reading texts.
 Any workshop can be tailored to address needs that are specific to a particular class or subject.
 Study Strategies video series and a list of online resources are available to students on MyTLU.

 Early Academic Warning Program

 The Early Academic Warning Program is conducted after the third and sixth week of each semester for all first-year students, transfer students, athletes, and students on academic probation.
 The three-week inquiry includes checks on behavioral issues that could lead to academic difficulty, and the six-week check consists of grades earned as of that date.
 Those students who receive alerts will be contacted and provided information on campus resources available to improve their academic success.

 Student Alert System